agaszmurlo/bdg-sequila/docs/source/function/function.rst

 bdg_coverage
 ************

-In order to compute coverage for your sample you can run a set of queries as follows:
+In order to compute coverage for a sample one can run a set of queries as follows:

 .. code-block:: scala